 FAQs about Thailand in January

-What's the weather like in Thailand in January?
+4. Can I swim in Thailand in January?

 Planning a trip to Thailand in January?